natenka/pyneng-book-en/docs/source/book/16_unicode/python_3_convert.rst

 How to work with Unicode and bytes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is a very simple rule, one that can avoid at least part of the problem.
-It’s called a «Unicode sandwich»:
+There is a rule called a "Unicode sandwich":

 * bytes that the program reads must be converted to Unicode (string) as early as possible
 * inside the program work with Unicode